-We will use Humanitarian ID for professional humanitarian matters and will not abuse the access to our colleagues’ information.
+We will use Humanitarian ID for professional humanitarian matters.

 We can all make mistakes.
 When we do, we take responsibility for them.
 If someone does use Humanitarian ID inappropriately, we will work with them to right the wrong.

-Ensuring that a humanitarian contact list is always up-to-date has been a major challenge in the past.
-Now, we each control our own details on the list.
-Yet, we can work together to help ensure that all contact details are available and updated even for those who are unable to access the system.
+Ensuring that your details are kept current and your password secure is important for you, us, and the community.
 When missing features or technical shortcomings are discovered, we will report these items constructively to the Humanitarian ID technical team so that we can work together to build an even better solution.